Best Zucchini Noodles We’ve Made

-My favorite way to cook zucchini noodles (zoodles)!
-See how to make our quick and easy zucchini noodles pasta recipe with garlic, tomatoes, basil, and cheese.
-Low-carb, keto-adaptable, and vegetarian-adaptable!
+This is my favorite way to cook zucchini noodles (zoodles)!
+You will love our quick and easy zucchini noodles pasta recipe with garlic, tomatoes, basil, and cheese.
+Low-carb and vegetarian-adaptable!

 Zucchini Noodles Recipe Video

 We love this easy zoodles recipe, which uses noodles made from fresh zucchini, tomatoes, garlic, basil, and parmesan.
-Enjoy this light, healthy meal, or add cooked garlic shrimp, baked tofu, or juicy chicken breasts.
+Enjoy this light, healthy meal as-is, or add cooked garlic shrimp, baked tofu, or juicy chicken breasts.

-The recipe only takes 20 minutes.
+This zucchini pasta recipe only takes 20 minutes.
 It’s also low on calories and carbs while having maximum flavor!
 See below for our easy recipe and my best tips for making zucchini noodles (with and without a spiralizer).
+For more veggie noodle recipes, see our creamy sweet potato noodles and this parmesan spaghetti squash with chicken.

 Garlic Parmesan Zucchini Noodles Pasta (Zoodles!)